luukrijnbende/piumino/README.md

 - `destination` \
   A string defining the function on the parent component that the output is wired to.
 - `modifyValue` \
-  A optional value to emit the output with.
+  Optional values to test the output with (it will emit the last value).

 ### testText
 ```javascript